How to evaluate LLMs: Full LLM evaluation guide

 Building with LLMs feels like trying to ship a product on quicksand.
 Same input, different output.
 Hallucinations.
 Inconsistency.
 And don’t even get me started on jailbreaks.

-This post is a ractical guide to making LLMs more reliable, based on a talk I recently gave at PyData London.
+This post is a practical guide to making LLMs more reliable, based on a talk I recently gave at PyData London.
 I’ll walk you through a framework we use at ParsLabs to go from experiments to production.
 It’s been shaped by 100+ real-world AI automation projects, and yes, it’s still evolving, just like everything in this space.

 Let’s dive in.